 Diarrhoeal diseases account for 842,000 deaths per year worldwide, with many attributed to an unsafe water supply.

-- Infants who rely on breastfeeding are susceptible to these same diseases where the mother carries the conditions and polluted water in her system, feeding them to her infant in a process called biomagnification.
+- Infants who rely on breastfeeding are susceptible to these same diseases passed from the mother to the child through biomagnification.

-Now, with the closing of multiple bottling and filtering plants, many are turning to unsafe and life-threatening water sources, increasing sickness, biomagnification of diseases and toxins, and in time, death.
+Now, with the closing of multiple bottling and filtering plants, many are turning to unsafe and life-threatening water sources.
+Such practices can only lead to an increase in health problems, biomagnification of diseases and toxins, and in time, death.

 Making Changes in Eritrea is Not Impossible

-In 2014, the Eritrean government produced the Revised National Biodiversity Strategy and Action Plan for Eritrea in which they identified areas of focus, importance, and outlines in what could be done to eradicate environmental issues by 2020.
+In 2014, the Eritrean government produced the Revised National Biodiversity Strategy and Action Plan for Eritrea.
+They identified areas of focus, importance, and outlines in what could be done to eradicate environmental issues by 2020.

-Technology without Borders or Technik Ohne Grenzen is a charity that develops solutions to water sanitation provides education to Third World Countries, raises money towards, and assists in the construction of multiple water aid projects Worldwide.
+Technology without Borders or Technik Ohne Grenzen is a charity that develops solutions to water sanitation.
+It also provides education to Third World Countries, raises money, and assists in the construction of multiple water aid projects worldwide.

-The group coordinates development with the help of local people, meaning that when they leave, the residents are not only informed of how the system works but also with a sense of pride and responsibility towards the upkeep of the system.
+The group coordinates development with the help of locals.
+This means that when they leave, the residents are not only informed of how the system works but also share the responsibility to upkeep the system.

-These projects require more than funding, but also discussion and education.
-It is high time we talk about practical solutions and ways to help, holding the governments that manage the water responsible for implementing solutions, and the outcomes should they fail.
+Such projects require more than funding, but also discussion and education.
+It is high time we talk about practical solutions and ways to help, holding the governments that manage the water responsible for implementing solutions and the outcomes should they fail.